Peter939/UCCNC_RapidATC/README.md

 # UCCNC_RapidATC
 Macros for UCCNC and RapidATC

-How to use in M6 RapidATC
+How to use in M6 RapidATC:

-Macro to add to the end of M6.txt in UCCNC using RapidATC.
+Add to the end of M6.txt in UCCNC using RapidATC.
 Add Code in M6Ex.txt to the end of M6 in your profile.